 A versatile actor whose five-decade career mirrored the tumultuous birth and growth of the Indonesian film industry.

-Rendra Karno stepped onto the film set just as Indonesia itself was on the brink of profound change.
-Beginning his career under Dutch colonial rule, he navigated the Japanese occupation and the fiery revolution for independence, performing in theatre and film throughout.
-His face became a familiar fixture in the golden age of Indonesian cinema, appearing in over fifty films where he often portrayed relatable everymen, loyal friends, or complex villains.
-His performance in 'Bajangan di Waktu Fadjar' earned him regional recognition at the Asian Film Festival, a testament to his craft.
-More than just a popular star, Karno was a working actor who persisted through shifting political regimes and evolving cinematic trends, providing a thread of continuity in an industry defining its national voice.
-His body of work stands as a living archive of Indonesian storytelling from the 1940s to the 1980s.
+Rendra Karno appeared in over fifty films from the 1940s to the 1980s, beginning his career under Dutch colonial rule.
+He navigated the Japanese occupation and Indonesia's revolution for independence, performing in theatre and film throughout.
+He often portrayed relatable everymen, loyal friends, or complex villains.
+His performance in 'Bajangan di Waktu Fadjar' earned regional recognition at the Asian Film Festival.
+He persisted through shifting political regimes and evolving cinematic trends, providing continuity in an industry defining its national voice.
+His body of work functions as an archive of Indonesian storytelling across four decades.

 1901–1927